Deadpikle/AvaloniaProgressRing/README.md

 <StyleInclude Source="avares://AvaloniaProgressRing/Styles/ProgressRing.xaml"/>
 ```

-In your `UserControl`, add the following:
+In your `UserControl`, add something like to the following:

 ```xml
 <UserControl xmlns="https://github.com/avaloniaui"